defmonk0/zkill-to-slack/README.md

 2. Navigate into the cloned directory `cd zkill-to-slack`.
 3. `npm install`.
 4. Update the configuration file specific to your needs (see [Config and Environment Variables](#config-and-environment-variables)).
 5. `node node/index.js` This will run infinitely until it is stopped or fails.
   * There are very rarely failures due malformed or irregular Zkill data, so if you are running this on a server indefinitely, consider running this using a node process manager such as pm2.

 ### Config and Environment Variables:
+* channel: Your Slack channel
 * queueID: A unique identifier for your Zkill RedisQ, so that you do not get duplicate or miss kills.
 * slackHookURL: The URL to your slack for Incoming Webhooks.
-* channel: Your Slack channel
-* watchForCorp: The corporation name for which you would like to be notified of kills.
-* watchForAlliance: The alliance name for which you would like to be notified of kills.
+* watchFor: An array of IDs for which you would like to be notified of kills.
+This can be Alliance, Corporation, or Character IDs.

 ### Donations Accepted using in-game ISK to Cope Bank